What is Change School?

 Friday at 7 am

 These may be subject to change depending on participants' general availability and location.
-Links to all sessions are shared in the community.
+Links to all recordings of sessions are shared in the community.

 What is the cost?